atomashevic/atomashevic/README.md

 - 👋 Hi, I’m @atomashevic
-- :man_teacher: I’m Assistant Professor at University of Novi Sad
+- :man_teacher: I’m an Assistant Professor at University of Novi Sad.
 - 🔬 I'm doing research in computational social science and network science.
-- :earth_africa: More details and contact info here: [www.atomasevic.com](www.atomasevic.com)
+- :earth_africa: More details and contact info here: [www.atomasevic.com](www.atomasevic.com).

 <!---
 atomashevic/atomashevic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.